mikkelismukkelis/demomyyntikone_frontend/README.md

-# Self-Service cashier app for small shop
+# Self-Service cashier app for small shop - FRONTEND

-## Frontend

 This is just showcase code for small app I made for some gym.
 They are selling some goods for their members and before this members were marking buings to paper list and company owners collected and processed this data manually and added total amount to montly member billing.
 This process took hours and hours worktime.